-- In fact, adjusting this parameter is not much different from the way things work in Windows 10.
+- Adjusting the date and time is not much different from the way things work in Windows 10.

 - You can still rely on the good old Control Panel or on the familiar Settings App.